-She talks of her artistic inspirations, which include painter Hieronymus Bosch, naturalist sculptor Andy Goldsworthy, and glass artist Dale Chihuly, as well as those down at Tucson Metal Arts Village, and that segues into her love of biker culture, the take-no-shit philosophies.
-Many of her best buds are bikers.
+Other inspirations include Hieronymus Bosch, sculptor Andy Goldsworthy, and glass artist Dale Chihuly, as well as those down at Tucson Metal Arts Village.
+Old biker culture too; its take-no-shit philosophies.
+Many of her best buds ride.
 "I like bikers," she says.
 "You screw them over, they screw you over harder — but they're honest."

 "Not me," she says.
 "I always had their respect."

 Later that week I'm driving Brandt around Tucson to see some of her work.
 A Kapala skull with wings above a Grant Road tattoo shop, stainless steel front awnings at two Sacred Art Tattoo locations (she’s horrified to see damage to one), decorative wrought-iron pieces in front of homes near Tucson High.

 We arrive at a sprawling ranch-style house in the rural area near Grant and Swan Road.
 The fence surrounding the house is the largest project Brandt's done, and it’s remarkable.
 It's about 350 feet in length, made up of 10-foot sections.
 It's a blend of mild and stainless steel, featuring mandala symbols on three entrance gates and bottoms adorned with pre-Columbian designs.
 The gates are held up by large stone-filled square pylons made from steel and spiked into concrete slabs.
 There's low-voltage lighting and an in-set mailbox.
 Like ocotillo and mesquite, it’s both edged and relaxed in that very Tucson way.
 Nothing like it anywhere.